kollokollo/X11Basic/README.md

     ./configure
     make

-And for a system wide installation
+And for a system wide installation:

     sudo make install

-To remove the installation a
+To remove the installation:

     sudo make uninstall

-will do.

-For further details of the installation process and different install options please read the file INSTALL.
+For further details of the installation process, additional configuration options and different install options please read the file [INSTALL](doc/INSTALL).

 ### ADDITIONAL CONFIGURATION OPTIONS

 (only if you have special needs or if the standard installation fails)

-#### A)  The configure script takes additional arguments.
+#### The configure script takes additional arguments.

 'configure' configures X11-Basic to adapt to many kinds of systems.